Muriel Newman

 Muriel Newman (born 6 April 1950) is a former New Zealand politician for the ACT New Zealand party.
 She was a member of the New Zealand Parliament from 1996 until 2005, when she was not re-elected.

 Early years

 Newman was born in northern England.
-She arrived in New Zealand at the age of eight and was raised in Whangarei.
+She arrived in New Zealand at the age of eight and was raised in Whangārei.
 She gained a BSc in mathematics from the University of Auckland, and then a Ph.D. in mathematics education from Rutgers University in the United States.
 After working in the education sector for twenty years, she entered the business world with Michael Hill International, eventually becoming the deputy general manager of the New Zealand operation before being elected to Parliament.
 She has been a president of the Northland Chamber of Commerce, a member of the Northland Health Board, and member of the Northland Conservation Board.

-She is married to Frank Newman, an accountant and former member of the Whangārei District Council.
+She is married to Frank Newman, an accountant and former member of the Whangarei District Council.